CA-Telon: Pansophic Systems

 In 1983 CSI pursued multiple avenues for acquiring venture capital, all which proved unsuccessful.
 By this time new competitors to TELON had emerged, in particular, a system from Sage Software, and Giel was becoming concerned that CSI's sales force was not sufficient to stay ahead of the competition.
 One of the venture capitalists who had been contacted suggested that TELON would be a good fit with Pansophic Systems because they had a strong and effective sales force.

 Pansophic was a software company based in Chicago founded by Joseph A. Piscopo in 1969.
 In 1983 while doing background research on EASYTRIEVE, a 4th generation language they had acquired, Pansophic became impressed with the enthusiasm of TELON customers.
 In March 1984, they began discussions with CSI to purchase the company.
 Christensen came away believing that Pansophic knew the market and customers for TELON.
 In April 1984 Pansophic made an offer of $2 million in addition to royalties for three years.
 The quartet of Christensen, McNeil, Stymfal, and Giel decided to accept the offer and the deal became realized in November 1984.

 The acquisition became a successful one for both companies.
-TELON gained the advantages of a large and experienced sales force, run by Pansophic's Al Syler, who had previously sold Informatics' Mark IV.
+TELON gained the advantages of a large and experienced sales force, run by Pansophic's Al Seyler, who had previously sold Informatics' Mark IV.
 In return, Pansophic gained a strong product with sales that would continue to climb for many years.
 A few years after the deal, Christensen was told by an industry observer that no software merger had ever gone as smoothly or productively.

 One of the first things Pansophic did was to raise the price of TELON to match its competitors.
 The IMS product was increased from $95,000 per license to $225,000 and the CICS product was raised from $50,000 to $160,000.
 This gave TELON the credibility to compete head-to-head with their competitors and made them the choice of companies about half the time.

 In 1986, Pansophic Transferred Farzin Yashar from their development team in Reston, VA to Boston in order to head development of the first PC version of TELON TDF.
 Farzin and Chris McNeil together led the efforts and created Telon PC for PC DOS/MS-DOS, which was distributed on floppy diskettes.
 The product was launched in 1987 and became an immediate success.